 Incentive effects are typically quantified through the system's tax-normalized (or "effective") absorption rate, which takes account not only of the equalization formula but also of the tax rate actually applied by a given canton and its municipalities.
 This is illustrated in Figure 17.
-The four panels show the revenue effect of a hypothetical one million CHF arrival of taxable profits
+The

-44 This is vividly illustrated in the following newspaper report (NZZ, 2023): "The finance minister of the canton of Zurich has long been irritated by the fact that some cantons that receive money from fiscal equalization and thus indirectly from Zurich use it to reduce their taxes and then poach firms or taxpayers from the canton [of Zurich].
+44 This is vividly illustrated in the following newspaper report (Neue Zürcher Zeitung, 2023): "The finance minister of the canton of Zurich has long been irritated by the fact that some cantons that receive money from fiscal equalization and thus indirectly from Zurich use it to reduce their taxes and then poach firms or taxpayers from the canton [of Zurich].
 This should not happen again." (own translation).